 On June 15, 2011, we filed suit against Lodsys, LLC, in the United States District Court for the Northern District of Illinois, seeking a declaratory judgment that our products do not infringe four patents which Lodsys had previously asserted were infringed by our customers, as well as a declaratory judgment that those four patents are invalid; that case was transferred to the Eastern District of Wisconsin on October 25, 2011, based on a joint motion filed by the parties.
 On July 5, 2011, Lodsys countersued us and other plaintiffs in similarly-situated declaratory judgment actions, including DriveTime Automotive Group, Inc., ESET, LLC, ForeSee Results, LLC, OpinionLab, Inc., and The New York Times Company, in the United States District Court for the Eastern District of Texas.
-In the Texas case, Lodsys alleged that we infringe two of the patents involved in the co-pending declaratory judgment case, and sought damages for past infringement, and an injunction against future infringement.
+In the Texas case, Lodsys alleged that we infringed two of the patents involved in the co-pending declaratory judgment case, and sought damages for past infringement, and an injunction against future infringement.
 In July 2012, the parties reached a mutual, confidential agreement resolving all claims and counterclaims against each party.
-The terms of the agreement will not have a material impact on our ongoing operations.
-In August 2012, the parties filed notices of dismissal with prejudice of all pending claims asserted in both litigations, which the parties expect will be endorsed by the courts in August 2012, thereby dismissing with prejudice all claims in these litigations involving us.
+The terms of the agreement did not have a material impact on our ongoing operations.
+All pending claims asserted in both litigations were dismissed with prejudice by the parties in August 2012, ending our involvement in those cases.